Lukakva/wordle.c/README.md

 # Multithreading

-Initially I divided the search into `n` pieces and give them to `n` threads.
+Initially I divided the search into `n` pieces and gave them to `n` threads.
 Some threads finished much earlier, since some regions contain words that are much easier to determine as useless, and can be skipped.

 Now every thread gets a small fixed range to go through.
 Once a thread finishes its chunk, a new thread is created to start working on the next unexplored chunk.
 Number of threads is always kept at maximum.